A little knowledge can put you on the path to prosperity

 - Membership loyalty loan discounts.
 MSGCU members can benefit from a 0.25% reduction on most loan rates when they schedule automatic transfers from checking or savings accounts to make their monthly payments.

 - Discounts on Insurance Products.
-Members get great rates on auto, homeowners, and life insurance provided through our partnership with the TruStage insurance program.
+Members get great rates on auto, homeowners, and life insurance.

 - Referral rewards.
 MSGCU members receive $5 for every person they refer who also becomes a member.
-You get $25 when you refer someone who gets an auto or RV loan, and $100 when you bring in friends and family members who obtain mortgages.
+You get $25 when you refer someone who gets an Visa credit card, checking account, auto, boat, or RV loan, and $100 when you bring in friends and family members who obtain mortgages.

 Members also receive exceptional convenience from tools that provide 24/7 access.
 At no cost, you can check balances, pay bills, transfer funds and make loan payments without visiting a Michigan Schools and Government Credit Union branch.